GregK10/GK_722_project/4_PERF_and_plotting_results.md

 ```
 ## Plotting Results in R with ggplot

-Within the html outputs for both strains, there was on option to download the csv that details the SSR position and type.
+Within the SSR html outputs for both Af293 and CM21, there was on option to download the csv that details the SSR position and type.
 I downloaded the file, provided headers and saved it is as a csv.

 ```{r}
 library(ggplot2)